 5. Small Business Status Certification.
 The offeror must indicate in the Certification, on the reverse side of this form, its small business status and whether it agrees to provide domestic end items.
 The Certification must then be signed by the offeror or duly authorized representative.
 Failure to complete and return this form with the offer may render the offer nonresponsive.

 6. Notice: Consequences of Misrepresenting Small Business Status.
-Any subcontract to be awarded pursuant to this solicitation will be a subcontract under a prime contract between the California Institute of Technology/JPL and NASA, and awards to small businesses are counted for small business goal purposes pursuant to the Small and Small Business Plan incorporated into the prime contract.
+Any subcontract to be awarded pursuant to this solicitation will be a subcontract under a prime contract between the California Institute of Technology/JPL and NASA.
+Awards to small businesses are counted for small business goal purposes pursuant to the JPL’s Small Business Plan incorporated into the prime contract.
 Consequently, any person who misrepresents a firm's small business status to obtain a subcontract from JPL under a set-aside procurement would be subject to sanctions under 15 U.S.C.
 645(d), which provides that any person making such a misrepresentation shall:

 6.1 Be punished by imposition of fine, imprisonment, or both;